Dollarama (TSE:DOL) PT Raised to C$80.00

-Dollarama (TSE:DOL – Get Rating) had its target price increased by Canaccord Genuity Group from C$72.00 to C$80.00 in a report published on Wednesday, BayStreet.CA reports.
+Dollarama (TSE:DOL – Get Rating) had its price target raised by Canaccord Genuity Group from C$72.00 to C$80.00 in a research report report published on Wednesday, BayStreet.CA reports.

-Several other equities research analysts have also commented on the stock.
-BMO Capital Markets lifted their price target on shares of Dollarama from C$80.00 to C$95.00 in a research note on Thursday, August 25th.
-Scotiabank lifted their price objective on shares of Dollarama from C$79.00 to C$81.00 in a research note on Thursday, June 9th.
-Royal Bank of Canada lifted their price objective on shares of Dollarama from C$81.00 to C$93.00 and gave the company an outperform rating in a research note on Wednesday, August 31st.
-TD Securities lifted their price objective on shares of Dollarama from C$82.00 to C$86.00 and gave the company a buy rating in a research note on Tuesday, August 16th.
-Finally, Industrial Alliance Securities lowered shares of Dollarama to a hold rating and set a C$76.00 price objective on the stock. in a research note on Thursday, June 9th.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Dollarama presently has a consensus rating of Moderate Buy and an average target price of C$81.50.
+A number of other research firms have also recently weighed in on DOL.
+CIBC increased their price objective on shares of Dollarama from C$74.00 to C$76.00 and gave the stock a neutral rating in a report on Thursday, June 9th.
+National Bankshares raised their target price on shares of Dollarama from C$77.00 to C$82.00 and gave the company an outperform rating in a research note on Wednesday, August 24th.
+Industrial Alliance Securities cut shares of Dollarama to a hold rating and set a C$76.00 target price on the stock. in a research note on Thursday, June 9th.
+BMO Capital Markets raised their target price on shares of Dollarama from C$80.00 to C$95.00 in a research note on Thursday, August 25th.
+Finally, Desjardins raised their target price on shares of Dollarama from C$82.00 to C$86.00 in a research note on Monday, August 29th.
+Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Moderate Buy and a consensus target price of C$81.50.

 Insider Activity